 - Sleep Disturbances: Benzodiazepines, with their sedative properties, can be used to address insomnia or other sleep-related issues often associated with depression.

-- Acute Anxiety Episodes: Individuals with depression may experience heightened anxiety, and benzodiazepines can provide short-term relief during particularly distressing periods.
+- Acute Anxiety Episodes: People with depression may experience increased anxiety, and benzodiazepines can provide short-term relief during particularly distressing periods.

 While benzodiazepines may offer temporary relief for certain depressive symptoms, they are not a primary or long-term solution for depression due to their potential for dependence and other associated risks.